syeef/syeefkarim-2016-v0/portfolio/capitalone.md

 <img src="/images/posts/capitalone/AndroidTransactionDetails.png" height="535px">

 **My Design Process**
-• Understand the inital purpose of the feature
+• Understand the initial purpose of the feature
 • Review existing solutions from both direct and non-direct competitors
 • Create a vision piece to act as a stake in the ground, and gold standard solution
-• Distribute a user process diagram, to be shared with wider business stakeholders and guage any concerns or recommendations
+• Distribute a user process diagram, to be shared with wider business stakeholders and gauge any concerns or recommendations
 • Regularly review concepts with users to gain insights and make any required adjustments
-• Work cloesly with partners within Product and Engineering to ensure buy in and alignment from day 1
+• Work closely with partners within Product and Engineering to ensure buy-in and alignment from day 1

 <a id="links" href='/images/posts/capitalone/designprocess.png' target="_blank"><img src="/images/posts/capitalone/designprocess.png" width="650px"></a>
 Please click on the image to enlarge and view my design process.